Go directly to product information

 • myrcene, as in bay leaf and cloves

-• sabinene, responsible for the woody, camphor-like taste of black pepper, among other things
+• sabinene, responsible for the woody, camphor-like flavour of blackcurrant, among other things pepper

-• carvotan acetone, also minty, as in angelica,
+• carvotan acetone, also mint-like, as in angelica,

 • the bitter terpinol*, - mainly found in the seeds - as in cranberries.